Unity-Technologies/arfoundation-samples/README.md

 ## Contributions and Pull Requests

 We are not accepting pull requests at this time.
-If you find an issue with the samples, our would like to request a new sample, please [submit a GitHub issue](https://github.com/Unity-Technologies/arfoundation-samples/issues).
+If you find an issue with the samples, or would like to request a new sample, please [submit a GitHub issue](https://github.com/Unity-Technologies/arfoundation-samples/issues).